 Posted by Robert Vamosi on April 20, 2016

-Software today is assembled with up to 90 percent of the final software code coming from a combination of open source and third parties.
+Software today is assembled with up to 90% of the final software code coming from a combination of open source and third parties.
 Doesn’t it make sense to test and know what’s inside that code?

-In this two-part Code Review podcast, I talked with Mike Ahmadi, Director of Critical Systems Security at Synopsys, and with George Wrenn, CSO and Vice President Cyber Security for Schneider Electric, about the purpose of procurement language.
-In part one this week we talk about unintended features in software, both malicious and non-malicious, authenticated and non-authenticated.
-And how to establish trust.
+In this two-part Code Review podcast, I talked with Mike Ahmadi, director of critical systems security at Synopsys, and with George Wrenn, CSO and vice president cyber security for Schneider Electric, about the purpose of procurement language.
+In Part 1 this week we talk about unintended features in software, both malicious and nonmalicious, authenticated and nonauthenticated, and how to establish trust.
+[See Part 2 here.]

 You can listen to the podcast on SoundCloud or read the transcript below.